bowman2001/perplexdoc/content/doc/basic/headings/index.md

 tags: [Headings, Block]
 ---

 Headings introduce and order the segments on a page.
-On a website with many pages, each level should have similar importance.
+The theme allows to modify headings visually to allow adhering to a strict HTML hierarchy while enhancing the design.
 {.p-first} <!--more-->

 ## Syntax